Skip to main content

 Prerequisite/Corequisite:

-The following course must be completed previously: AHSC 680.
+The following course must be taken concurrently: AHSC 680.

 Description:

-Students must demonstrate their ability to conduct a complete intervention to effect change in a human system as the principal consultant in a collaborative relationship with a client representing that system.
-The project includes contracting with the client, gathering and analyzing data, implementing relevant intervention activities, and evaluating the intervention as well as their role.
+Students identify an organizational or community partner and contract to do an intervention with the system.
+Students must demonstrate their ability to conduct an intervention to effect change in a human system as the principal consultants in a collaborative relationship with clients representing that system.

 Component(s):